dmcg/minutest/README.md

         }
     }

-    // you can modify the fixture before, and inspect it after
+    // You can modify the fixture before, and inspect it after
     @TestFactory fun `before and after`() = context<Fixture> {
         fixture { Fixture() }